NUIGhackyhour/NUIGhackyhour.github.io/README.md

 <!-- authors: # Marco Prevedello m.prevedello1@nuigalway.ie # Carlos Sanchez -->
 <!-- c.sanchez2@nuigalwa.ie -->

-# README file for the hh-nuig website development

 ## Project description

 We are the Bioinformatic Section of the Microbiology Society